markwise/memory-game/README.md

 the command `gulp serve`.
 Follow the command output, but it should be available to view on localhost:3000.

+It only works in chrome at the moment.

 ## Testing

 To cheat for testing, open src/views/card/card.less and comment the property